 Passenger vehicle ownership and travel is expected to increase as a result of the dramatic growth in the middle class and expanded urbanization.
 The fuel mix continues to evolve with more alternatives including electric vehicles (BEV and PHEV).

-Hypothetical sensitivities for light-duty demand showed that if by 2035, every new car sale was an electric vehicle instead of 20%, liquids demand could fall to 2010 levels by 2050.
-Alternatively, a slowdown in fuel efficiency improvement of internal combustion engines could increase fuel demand by almost 3 million barrels per day by 2050.
+Hypothetical sensitivities for light-duty demand showed that if by 2035, every new car sale was an electric vehicle, liquids demand would still remain around 2010 levels by 2050.
+Alternatively, a slowdown in fuel efficiency improvement of internal combustion engines could increase fuel demand by almost 3 million barrels per day by 2050

 - Personal vehicle ownership continues to grow as purchasing power rises.
 Higher efficiency and more electric vehicles lead to a peak, followed by a decline in light-duty vehicle energy demand in the mid-2020s.

 - Commercial transportation (heavy-duty trucking, aviation, marine and rail) energy demand is led by growth in economic activity and personal buying power, which drives increasing trade of goods and services.